1.Pune Citibank MphasiS Call Center Fraud

 The crime was obviously committed using "Unauthorized Access" to the "Electronic Account Space" of the customers.
 It is therefore firmly within the domain of "Cyber Crimes".

 Under ITA-2000 the offence is recognized both under Section 66 and Section 43.
-Accordingly, the persons involved are liable for imprisonment and fine as well as a liability to pay damage to the victims to the maximum extent of Rs 1 crore per victim for which the "Adjudication Process" can be invoked.
+Accordingly, the persons involved are liable for imprisonment and fine as well as a liability to pay damages to the victims to the maximum extent of Rs 1 crore per victim for which the "Adjudication Process" can be invoked.

 At the time of delivery, the company took digital photographs showing the delivery being accepted by Arif Azim.
 The transaction closed at that, but after one and a half months the credit card agency informed the company that this was an unauthorized transaction as the real owner had denied having made the purchase.

 The court, however, felt that as the accused was a young boy of 24 years and a first-time convict, a lenient view needed to be taken.
-The court therefore released the accused on probation for one year.
+The court, therefore, released the accused on probation for one year.
 The judgment is of immense significance for the entire nation.
-Besides being the first conviction in a cybercrime matter, it has shown that the the Indian Penal Code can be effectively applied to certain categories of cyber crimes which are not covered under the Information Technology Act 2000.
+Besides being the first conviction in a cybercrime matter, it has shown that the Indian Penal Code can be effectively applied to certain categories of cyber crimes which are not covered under the Information Technology Act 2000.
 Secondly, a judgment of this sort sends out a clear message to all that the law cannot be taken for a ride.